-Sick Dog Help-Home remedies, info, and tips for treating a sick dog at home for vomiting and diarrhea.
+Home remedies, info, and tips for treating a sick dog at home

 - Remove all food!
-It is recommended to fasting your pet for 24 hours if they have been vomiting or have diarrhea.
+It is recommended to fasting your pet for at least 12 hours, (up to 24 hours if necessary) if they have been vomiting or have diarrhea.

 - Check for signs of dehydration.
 It’s EXTREMELY important to make sure your pet continues to drink fluids! (water, Gatorade, or Pedialyte) A rule of thumb is to give fluids at 1 teaspoon per pound of body weight every 2 or 3 hours throughout the day and night.
 If your pet does not vomit the fluid, the following day you can offer a bland diet of boiled chicken and plain rice (See below) **If at any point they are refusing water continuously, you need to get them seen by a veterinarian!!

 - You can give PeptoBismol in the dosage of 1 teaspoon per 10 lbs of body weight every 8 hours as needed to help with vomiting and/or diarrhea.
 For example if your pet weights 45lbs, you can give 4.5 teaspoons of regular over the counter PeptoBismol.
 Note: You may notice your dogs stools are very dark (almost black) after giving Pepto Bismol.
 This isn’t uncommon or anything to worry about.

 - If the diarrhea and/or vomiting continues for more than 24 hours then it’s time to take them in to see the vet.